-From a letter of criticism to a student:
+From Henri’s letter to a student:

 Your education must be self-education.
 Self-education is an effort to free one’s course so that a full growth may be attained.
 One need not be afraid of what this full growth may become.
 Give your throat a chance to sing its song.
 All the knowledge in the world to which you have access is yours to use…Don’t bother about your originality, set yourself just as free as you can and your originality will take care of you.
 It will be as much a surprise to you as to anyone else.